Skip to main content

 4 mentions Positive Neutral Negative

 Character development in the game is minimal, with users noting a lack of depth in storytelling and character arcs.
-While the character designs, particularly for the female characters, are appreciated for their simplicity, players should not anticipate significant growth or complexity in the characters themselves.
+While the character designs, particularly for the female characters, are appreciated for their simplicity, players should not anticipate significant character growth or complex narratives.

 • “And I love the character design for the girls.”